pslaski/play-scaffold-generator/README.md

-model-generator
+scaffold-generator
 =================

-SBT plugin used to generate model for Play Framework
+SBT plugin used to generate CRUD for Play Framework 2.2.x